rapid-eth/platform/README.md

 ## Setup

-Manage the Lerna packaging and hoisting process.
+Manage the Lerna packaging and hoisting

 ```js
 "workspaces": {